From the Crystal Lake Herald, November 13, 1913:

 The idea of this reading room and library originated with a young men’s club of the Congregational Church, but the present scope of the enterprise will recognize no denominational bounds, and it is expressly understood that everyone, children as well as grown folks, shall be welcome at all times to the books and papers.
 There will be no charge, whatever, to patrons of the library for the use of books, and they can be had any Saturday, between the hours of 2 p.m. and 10 p.m., by application to the person in charge.
 The reading room will be heated and lighted during these hours for the benefit of any who may wish to read the magazines and papers.

 Come Saturday and look over the new magazines and find a good book to read.

 From this beginning a library was formed.
 In 1914, the library moved from the Dodge home to a room in the local high school building.
 It was incorporated in 1926, and a board of eleven members was selected to control and manage the affairs of the library.

-By the 1930s, the number of books had grown so much that the collection was moved from the high school building to its heating plant.
+By the late 1920s, the number of books had grown so much that the collection was moved from the high school building to its heating plant.
 In 1937, the American Legion planned to build a combined library and legion headquarters.
 These plans fell through, but the Legion generously donated the land to the library.